nathansng/fintech_library/README.md

 - output size
 - learning rate.

 TreNet takes the predicted results from both CNN and LSTM, and combines them using a fully connected layer to generate the predicted output.
+The tunable parameters of TreNet are as follows:

+- Hyperparameters of LSTM
+- Hyperparameters of CNN
+- size of feature fusion layer
+- output size